apache/mxnet/docs/architecture/note_engine.md

 	- We should be able to track dependencies on the random number generator, etc.
 - The engine should not allocate resources.
 It should only track dependencies.
 Users can allocate their own memory, PRNG, etc.

 The following Python snippet provides an engine interface that might help us reach our goal.
-Note that a real implementation will be closer to the metal, typically in C++.
+Note that a real implementation will be closer to the metal, and typically be written in C++.

 ```python
     class DepEngine(object):